omarkhan03/security-with-stoffel/README.md

 # Security with Stoffel

-at [the-pollution-panda-problem.vercel.app](https://the-pollution-panda-problem.vercel.app.vercel.app/), and enrich your mind.
+Come pay us a visit at [security-with-stoffel.vercel.app](https://security-with-stoffel.vercel.app.vercel.app/), and enrich your mind.

-Created for .
-Instructor:
+Created for those who whish to learn about cybersecurity.
+Instructor: Janet Leahy